Ver página en: Español

 Lonely Planet selected Poland’s third-largest city as one of the best value destinations for 2019.
 Plus, there is also some fantastic street art in Lodz.

 Last fall, I found myself looking at different alternatives for an urban solo weekend getaway.
 I wanted to travel somewhere new, ideally a budget-friendly destination with great street art.
-One of the best flight deals I found were to Warsaw, but when I started looking for information about street art in Poland, images of some of the most iconic murals in Lodz kept popping out.
+Some of the best flight deals I found were to Warsaw.
+And when I started looking for information about street art in Poland, images of some of the most iconic murals in Lodz kept popping up.

 The Local Street Art Scene in Lodz

 After arriving at my hotel on Friday evening, I went to grab a quick bite to eat and decided to go to bed early.
 I only had two full days to explore the city, and from my research, I could see that there was a lot to cover in just 48 hours.

 The next morning, I was super happy because I could see this massive mural below right from my hotel room‘s window.
 This work is titled Bang! and it’s a collaboration between Polish duo Etam Cru and SatOne, a Venezuelan artist based in Munich.
 And that was only the beginning.